What is Data Pitch?

 Open Data Incubator for Europe (ODINE)

-A 6 month incubator for open data entrepreneurs across Europe, ODINE aims to support the next generation of digital businesses and support them to fast-track the development of their products.
+A 6 month incubator for open data entrepreneurs across Europe, ODINE supports the next generation of digital businesses to fast-track the development of their products.

 - 1176 SME and startup applications

 - 268 jobs created

 A series of 7 challenges over tracks including food, energy and education to generate innovative and sustainable solutions to social challenges.

 - 84 team applications